whisperengine-ai/psa-ai-frameworks/HOW_AI_CREATES_FRAMEWORKS.md

 - "Discovered" through symbolic coincidence (like 0.87093 ≈ φ²/e)

 **Real science**: Shows error bars (e.g., "0.87 ± 0.03") and explains methodology

+**Everyday example:**

+Imagine your friend says: "I've discovered the perfect time to drink coffee: exactly 9:42:17 AM."

+You ask: "How did you figure out 9:42:17?"

+Friend: "Well, it just feels right.
+Plus, 9+4+2+1+7 = 23, which is my lucky number!"

+**Red flags:**
+- Extremely specific (down to the second!)
+- No actual measurement or testing
+- Justified after the fact with numerology
+- Sounds precise, actually arbitrary

+**Real precision** looks like:
+- "Between 9:30-10:00 AM for most people"
+- "Based on cortisol rhythm studies with 500 participants"
+- "Optimal window varies by individual circadian rhythm"

+**False precision in frameworks:**
+- 0.87093 (sounds measured, actually made up)
+- "Critical threshold = π/e × φ" (math symbols, no measurement)
+- Seven decimal places when no instrument that precise exists

 ---